mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/events/end-event.md

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/events/end-event/return-value.png"   width="300px"  >}}

 You can choose to return nothing, or to return, for example, a list, enumeration, or Boolean value.
-After you type an [expression](/refguide/expressions/) you will see a button that will allow you to update the return type:
+After you type an [expression](/refguide/expressions/) in the **End Event** dialog box, you will see an option that allows you to update the return type:

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/events/end-event/end-event-form.png" width="500px" >}}